lucho1/CronosEngine/docs/README.md

 * Usage of Precompiled Header to imporve build performance
 * Engine's Project built with a Premake file and Project.bat generator to automatize build process

+## Installation
+Just download a release and run the executable!
+Inside 'res' folder you'll find all the resources used by the engine (textures, models loaded, configuration,...).
+If you need any other information, you can check out the README.md file in the download folder.

+**Note:** Be careful when modifying things on config file, it will probably modify engine's configuration.
+And please, don't delete the dll files, they are needed for the engine to work.
+Also, be careful when scaling objects, the Bounding Boxes transformations are not very well performed and they can be badly deformed (but kinda work).

+**Note 2:** Warning!
+If you wanna work with bullet, first, integrate it, then, go to MathBuildConfig.h, look for the definition of MATH_BULLET_INTEROP, and uncomment it.
+Should work :)

+**Note 3:** Sorry for the inconveniance, but the mouse picking sometimes enters in conflict with ImGuizmo and it doesn't work as expected.

 ## Credits
 Cronos Engine is developed by **LuchoSuaya** ([@lucho1](https://github.com/lucho1)) and **Roger Leon** ([@rleonborras](https://github.com/rleonborras)) for Videogames Engines subject of UPC's Degree in Videogames Design and Development, taught by **Marc Garrigo Garcia** ([@markitus18](https://github.com/markitus18)).